ollama/ollama/docs/development.md

 *Your operating system distribution may already have packages for AMD ROCm and CLBlast.
 Distro packages are often preferable, but instructions are distro-specific.
 Please consult distro-specific docs for dependencies if available!*

 Install [CLBlast](https://github.com/CNugteren/CLBlast/blob/master/doc/installation.md) and [ROCm](https://rocm.docs.amd.com/en/latest/deploy/linux/quick_start.html) developement packages first, as well as `cmake` and `golang`.

-Adjust the paths below (correct for Arch) as appropriate for your distributions install locations and generate dependencies:
+Typically the build scripts will auto-detect ROCm, however, if your Linux distro or installation approach uses unusual paths, you can specify the location by specifying an environment variable `ROCM_PATH` to the location of the ROCm install (typically `/opt/rocm`), and `CLBlast_DIR` to the location of the CLBlast install (typically `/usr/lib/cmake/CLBlast`).

 ```
-CLBlast_DIR=/usr/lib/cmake/CLBlast ROCM_PATH=/opt/rocm go generate ./...
+go generate ./...
 ```

 Then build the binary: